Genivia/ugrep-indexer/README.md

 files are already cached in RAM, because files were read recently, then indexing will not necesarily speed up search, obviously.
 See also Q&A below.

-A typical example of an index-based search:
+A typical example of an index-based search on the ugrep source code repository:

     $ cd drive/ugrep
     $ ugrep-indexer -I

     12245871 bytes scanned and indexed with 19% noise on average 1317 files indexed in 28 directories
            0 new directories indexed
         1317 new files indexed
            0 modified files indexed
            0 deleted files removed from indexes
          128 binary files skipped with --ignore-binary
            0 symbolic links skipped
            0 devices skipped
      5588843 bytes indexing storage increase at 4243 bytes/file

 Normal searching without indexing takes 1.07 seconds after unmounting the `drive` and mounting again to clear FS cache to see the effect of indexing: